sanger-tol/nf-core-pipeline/subworkflows/align_short/README.md

 ## Subworkflows

 Although the short-read alignment functionality could easily be shipped as a single subworkflow, the example here breaks it down into multiple subworkflows.
-This is to maximise the reusability of its components, especially in the light of our [read-mapping pipeline](https://github.com/sanger-tol/readmapping).
+This is to maximise modularity and the reusability of its components, especially in the light of our [read-mapping pipeline](https://github.com/sanger-tol/readmapping).

-- `align_short`: align short read (HiC and Illumina) data against the genome;
+1. `align_short`: align short read (HiC and Illumina) data against the genome;
-- `markdup_stats`: sorts aligned file, and executes markduplicate and statistics subworkflows;
+2. `markdup_stats`: sorts aligned file, and executes markduplicate and statistics subworkflows;
-- `markduplicate`: merge and markdup aligned reads;
+3. `markduplicate`: merge and markdup aligned reads;
-- `convert_stats`: convert to CRAM and calculate statistics.
+4. `convert_stats`: convert to CRAM and calculate statistics.

 ## Execution `main.nf`

 Call the `align_short` subworkflow using:

-1. reads: `[ [id, datatype, read_group], read_file ]`
+1. genome: `/path/to/genome.fasta`
 2. index: `/path/to/bwamem2_index/`
-3. genome: `/path/to/genome.fasta`
+3. reads: `[ [id, datatype, read_group], read_file ]`

 ## Integration